Black mental health matters: what does breaking the stigma look like?

 Here are just a few things I came up with: (feel free to add to the list!)

-1. Acknowledgement of the presence of mental illness in the black community.
+1. Acknowledgment of the presence of mental illness in the black community.

 2. Becoming informed and seeking to attain knowledge about mental health/illnesses.